 ABSTRACT

 The new Coronavirus (COVID-19) is an emerging disease responsible for infecting millions of people since the first notification until nowadays.
 Developing efficient short-term forecasting models allows knowing the number of future cases.
 In this context, it is possible to develop strategic planning in the public health system to avoid deaths.
-In this paper, autoregressive integrated moving average, cubist, random forest (RF), ridge regression (RIDGE), support vector regression (SVR), and stacking-ensemble learning are evaluated in the task of forecasting one, three, and six-days ahead the COVID-19 cumulative confirmed cases in ten Brazilian states with a high daily incidence.
-In the stacking approach, the cubist, RF, RIDGE, and SVR models are adopted as base-learners, and gaussian process (GP) as meta-learner.
+In this paper, autoregressive integrated moving average (ARIMA), cubist, random forest (RF), ridge regression (RIDGE), support vector regression (SVR), and stacking-ensemble learning are evaluated in the task of time series forecasting with one, three, and six-days ahead the COVID-19 cumulative confirmed cases in ten Brazilian states with a high daily incidence.
+In the stacking learning approach, the cubist, RF, RIDGE, and SVR models are adopted as base-learners, and Gaussian process (GP) as meta-learner.
 The models' effectiveness is evaluated based on the improvement index, mean absolute error, and symmetric mean absolute percentage error criteria.
-In most of the cases, the GP reach a better performance regarding adopted criteria than compared models, as well as SVR regression, both with a linear kernel.
+In most of the cases, the GP reach a better performance regarding adopted criteria than compared models, as well as SVR regression, both with a linear kernel function.
 In a general context, the developed models can generate accurate forecasting, achieving forecasting errors in a range of 0.97\% - 4.25\%, 1.02\% - 6.54\%, and 0.95\% - 6.90\% in one, three, and six-days ahead forecasting.
-The ranking of models in all scenarios is SVR, stacking ensemble, CUBIST, RIDGE, ARIMA, and RF models.
-The use of evaluated models is recommended to forecasting and monitor the ongoing growth of COVID-19 cases, once these models can assist the managers in the decision-making.
+The ranking of models in all scenarios is SVR, stacking ensemble, cubist, RIDGE, ARIMA and RF models.
+The use of evaluated models is recommended to forecasting and monitor the ongoing growth of COVID-19 cases, once these models can assist the managers in the decision-making support systems.

 Keywords: COVID-19 \sep Machine learning \sep Statistical models \sep Forecasting \sep Decision-making \sep Time-series